Championship: QPR v Peterborough tips

 QPR have two wins from their past nine and though they were impressive against Luton in a 2-1 come-from-behind win last weekend, they were deservedly beaten 3-1 by Nottingham Forest in midweek (2.42 - 1.47 xG).

-Will their easiest fixture on paper - at home to the team bottom of the Championship - be the match where the London club refind their form and make their final play-off push?
+Will their easiest fixture on paper - at home to the team bottom of the Championship - be the match where the London club recapture their form and make their final play-off push?

 Peterborough have gone a mammoth 15 matches since recording their last win in the Championship, and are fortunate to only be seven points adrift of safety.